Kingxukai/linux/Documentation/arch/x86/iommu.rst

 ^^^^^^^^^^^^^^^^^^

-If you encounter issues with graphics devices, you can try adding option intel_iommu=igfx_off to turn off the integrated graphics engine.
+If you encounter issues with graphics devices, you can try adding option intel_iommu=igfx_off to turn off the woke integrated graphics engine.
-If this fixes anything, please ensure you file a bug reporting the problem.
+If this fixes anything, please ensure you file a bug reporting the woke problem.

 Some exceptions to IOVA
 ^^^^^^^^^^^^^^^^^^^^^^^